-- be different from some other brands that refer to percent of Electrode Negative.
-If you are accustomed to running a balance setting that refers to electrode negative, simply use the reciprocal value to figure the same setting on the PowerTIG 185 (DV). - 13.
-Duty Cycle/Over Current LED Indicator.
-This lamp will illuminate when the temperature sensor indicates that safe operating temperatures have been exceeded or when an overcurrent has taken place.
-Ambient emperature over 40° C, air flow restrictions, and dirty internal components can reduce the duty cycle of the welder.
-Also, operating the welder at high AC frequency and AC balance settings, some duty cycle loss may be experienced.
-When the amber LED duty cycle indicator is triggered, welding output will be interrupted.
-If the unit's duty cycle safety feature is engaged, do not turn the machine off.
-Allow the machine to continue to run and cool for 15 minutes before resetting the machine by cycling the power switch off and back on.
+13. Duty Cycle/Over Current Indicator.
+This lamp will illuminate when the temperature sensor indicates that operating temperatures have been exceeded or when an overcurrent has taken place.
+Ambient temperature over 40°C air flow restrictions, and dirty internal components can reduce the duty cycle of the welder.
+Also operating the welder at high AC frequency and AC balance settings, some duty cycle loss may be experienced.
+When the amber/green LED duty cycle indicator is triggered, cease welding, even if the unit does not interrupt automatically.
+Do not turn the machine off.
+Allow 10 full minutes of cooling before turning off the machine.
+Then, cycle the machine off and back on with the switch on the back of the unit to reset the duty cycle lamp.
 Do not attempt to shorten the cooling cycle by prematurely cycling the switch.
-The machine can be forced into resetting once the temperature at the sensor is below the trip threshold, but before the full 15 minutes expires.
-However, it may not have been able to adequately dissipate some of the residual heat transferred to the circuits and can cause long term damage.
+The machine can be "tricked" into resetting once the temperature at the sensor is below a given level, and before the full 10 minutes expires.
+However, it may not have been able to adequately dissipate some of the residual heat transferred to the circuits.
 If the LED turns red, it is a Over/Under Current problem.
 Check for excessive extension length, undersized cables, or improper wiring.
-Overly warm extension cords or cables are a symptom of undersized wiring, particularly while operating on 110V.
-Attempting to operate the welder on a generator not designated by its manufacturer as clean power can also trigger this condition.
-If no known fault exists, contact Everlast if cycling the welder off and on does not correct the problem. - 14.
-On LED Indicator.
+Overly warm extension cords or cables are a symptom of un-

+- dersized wiring, particularly while operating on 110V.
+Attempting to operate the welder on a generator not recognized by its manufacturer as clean power can also trigger this condition.
+If no known fault exists, contact Everlast if cycling the welder on and off does not correct the problem. - 14.
+On Indicator.
 The lamp will stay illuminated while unit is powered on.
 The LED may remain lit for a few seconds after powering off while the capacitors are discharging.
-This is normal and not a defect.